 - ½ cup water

 - 2 cups lime juice freshly-squeezed

 - 1 cup orange juice freshly-squeezed (optional but adds great flavor)

 - In a small saucepan, bring sugar and water to a boil, stirring constantly.
 Remove from heat and let cool to room temperature.

 - Combine the simple syrup with the remaining ingredients.
 Shake or stir well.
 Store in a non-reactive container for up to 5 days in the refrigerator or the freezer for up to 2 months.

 Now, I know what you’re thinking: “Great, but how do I turn this into margaritas???”
 Settle down.
 I’ve got you covered.

 - 2 cups ice

-- 4 slices of fresh lime
+- 4 slices lime

 - Put all ingredients except for the lime slices and sugar/salt into a blender and blend well.
 (For margaritas on the rocks, don’t put the ice into the blender.
 Put it in the glasses, but go ahead and blend the liquids together.)